awslabs/amazon-neptune-tools/neo4j-to-neptune/docs/convert-csv.md

                 exist on the file system.
 The provided path must be readable and writable.

+            --conversion-config <conversionConfigYAMLFile>
+                Path to conversion configuration YAML file

+                This option may occur a maximum of 1 times

+                This options value must be a path to a file.
+The provided path must exist on the file system.
+The provided path must be readable.

             --infer-types
                 Infer data types for CSV column headings